AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FrameValues/README.md

 FrameValues Class
 =================
-AutomationML 2.1 APIA frame holds position information of an object.
+A frame holds position information of an object.
 The object position is defined by values for x, y and z axis as well as rotation values rx,ry and rz in degree, for the x, y and z axis.

 Inheritance Hierarchy